Frequently Asked Questions

 I am a current RRC student and think I may have a disability but I’m not sure.
 What should I do?

-If you think you may have a disability make an appointment to see a counsellor by stopping by our office or booking an appointment online.
+If you think you may have a disability make an appointment to see an Accessibility Specialist by stopping by our office or booking an appointment online.
 We will do our best to help you figure out what you need to do next.
-After learning more about your challenges, and if it’s in your best interests, your counsellor may refer you for an assessment.
+After learning more about your challenges, and if it’s in your best interest, your Accessibility Specialist may refer you for an assessment.

 How do I know if my documentation is what RRC needs?

 RRC has a Disability Documentation Guide that clearly outlines what we require to help you develop the best accommodation plan.
-Please bring your documentation to your first appointment with your counsellor.
-If you documentation but it does not meet our requirements, you may still be eligible receive some accommodation while you update your information.
+Please bring your documentation to your first appointment with your Accessibility Specialist.
+If you have documentation but it does not meet our requirements, you may still be eligible to receive some accommodation while you update your information.

 Why is documentation required?